anitaposch/learn-bitcoin/manuscript-RU/500-security-measures.md

 * The seed is not required to send or receive bitcoin.
 * No credible individual or entity would ask for your seed.
 * Check the storage locations of your seed words regularly!
 * Set up an inheritance plan - worst cases do happen and if you do not instruct your beneficiaries correctly, your bitcoin are lost.
-I recommend Pamela Morgan's book on Cryptoasset Inheritance Planning [anita.link/inheritance](https://anita.link/inheritance)
+I recommend [Pamela Morgan's book on Cryptoasset Inheritance Planning](https://anita.link/inheritance)

 ### Passphrase
 A passphrase is an additional way to secure your funds on top of the seed.
 If you add a passphrase, the software creates an additional wallet that you can use to protect yourself from physical attacks.
 If someone gets hold of your seed, they still can not access your funds because they do not have the passphrase.